TotallyFred/pyCloudWatcher/README.md

 I will likely purchase their Pocket CW as it supports the same API as the stationary CloudWatcher.
 If you happen to have a PocketCW to test with, please report feedback.

 Please note: I do not have a CW unit with the capacitive rain sensor.
 Mine has the hydreon.
-I can't test anything around these parameters.
+I can't test anything around these sensors and related parameters.